yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 - `url` - Required, the [Url](#url) of the image
 - `rect` - Required, the [Rect](#uirect) of the area

+This function is only available in the async context.

 ### `image_precache(src, dist)`

 Pre-cache the image to a specified url based on user-configured [`max_width` and `max_height`](../configuration/yazi#preview):

 - `src` - Required, the source [Url](#url) of the image
 - `dist` - Required, the destination [Url](#url) of the image

+This function is only available in the async context.

 ### `dbg(msg)`